andjelkalukovic/CSS-and-SASS/README.md

 An example of a responsive hamburger menu with animation.
 On click, the hamburger menu is transformed into X, and it rotates on hover.
 ## Hotel website
 An example of a responsive website of a hotel with "Home", "About" and "Contact" pages.
+##NewsGrid website
+An example of a responsive news site using a grid to position each article.
+The site has the "Home", "About", and "Article" pages.
+The logo was done in PhotoShop.
 ## Knowledge resume
 Responsive website of knowledge resume with the transition when scrolling.